 In order to rent a car in the Boston area, you must have a valid driver’s license, a major credit card, and be at least 25 years old.
 Some companies will rent to drivers under the age of 25, but at a higher rate.

-ZipCar provides another alternative for occasional use of a car for less than 24 hours.
+Zipcar provides another alternative for the occasional use of a car for fewer than 24 hours.
 It provides cars for rent at a much lower price than a regular rental.
-Two ZipCars are available on campus; details can be found at http://www.zipcar.com/Babson.
+Two Zipcars are available on campus; details can be found at http://www.zipcar.com/Babson.
 To join, you pay a membership fee, make a security deposit, and choose a trial or permanent plan.
-It is then possible to have use of a car for several hours to shop, sightsee, etc. For more information, visit: www.zipcar.com/babson and http://members.zipcar.com/apply/foreign-drivers
+It is then possible to use a car for several hours to shop, sightsee, etc. Requirements for renting a Zipcar with a foreign license can be found at http://members.zipcar.com/apply/foreign-drivers.